 It would have been beautiful plain, but I saw an idea on Hungry Happenings where she decorated her cheesecake with colored cheesecake.
-(You should really check it out, hers is more intricate than mine!)
 Red hearts seemed about my artistic skill level, so the idea was born.

 This cheesecake is really chocolaty and has just the right amount of sweet.
 The chocolate batter has a whole bag of melted chocolate chips.

-- Crush the cookies.
+- Crush the cookies, I like to use my food processor for this.
 Mix with the melted butter and press into the bottom of your springform pan.

 - In a mixer, cream the cream cheese.
 Mix in eggs, condensed milk, and vanilla until completely smooth.
 (If you'd like to do cheesecake art, this would be the time to remove some batter.
 I took out 3/4 cup and died it red)